Significant Historical Dates:

 Whitman’s subject matter spells “democracy” with a capital D, featuring the common people of America and Whitman’s sense of his oneness with each diverse individual.
 He also celebrates the individual’s mystical relationship to the universe as a whole, especially to the natural world.
 In “Crossing Brooklyn Ferry” Whitman ponders the commonality of experience of every person who has, or who will, cross on the ferry to the great city of Manhattan.
-In Song of Myself, Whitman explores his role as prophet of a democratic American people.
+In Song of Myself (click link for a detailed discussion), Whitman explores his role as prophet of a democratic American people.
 He celebrates not only himself but every soul within American borders.
 He published the first version of this poem in 1855, and revised it several times over a long period.
 The version most often read is the 1881 version, but I include Whitman in this part of the timeline because these two works so perfectly fit the Transcendentalist temper of the era.

 Harriet Jacobs, Incidents in the Life of a Slave Girl, 1861.

 Harriet Jacobs was a slave in North Carolina until she escaped to the North in her early 30s.
 She wrote this account of her experiences as a slave to explain to the public what it was really like to be both a slave and a woman.
 She deals more directly than was then customary with the threat to female slaves of sexual exploitation by their owners.